nmsiegel1/carbon-footprint/README.md

 npm run watch
 ``````````````
 into the terminal.

+## Credits
+The following links were used for inspiration and calculation:

 ## License
 The badge at the top of the page shows that this project is licensed under MIT.
 The link for that license is shown below.